KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 Emptiness corresponds to the Aionic pole: stillness, zero, non-reification, apophatic containment.

-Luminosity corresponds to the Khaonic / Theonic register: expressive fullness, awakened qualities, clarity, wisdom, and luminous presence.
+Luminosity, in its Khaonic aspect, corresponds to the Khaonic pole: expressive fullness, spontaneous presence, emanative articulation.

+Bifurcal Coherence is the ⚫ Aion / ♾ Khaon co-coherence at L₀ — not an Aion / Theon pairing.
+Luminosity's Theonic content — clarity, wisdom, awakened knowing — belongs to L₅, and reading it into the L₀ articulation is layer conflation: structurally real functions from distinct strata compressed into a single station.

-When Buddhist nondual language holds these together, it approaches a bifurcal articulation: emptiness without nihilism, luminosity without eternalism, clarity without substantialism, openness without nullity.
+When Buddhist nondual language holds stillness and expressive presence together, it approaches a bifurcal articulation: emptiness without nihilism, expressive fullness without eternalism, openness without nullity.

 This is not a minor achievement.
 It is a high-precision reconciliation of a real metaphysical tension.